UD-CIS-Teaching/more-canvas-tools/README.md

 In theory, a comment should be left on the students' assignment that the grade was transferred, but that may or may not be working.
 Canvas is confusing.

 ![image](https://github.com/UD-CIS-Teaching/more-canvas-tools/assets/897227/3f40e61b-4576-4f03-8857-6054f8974050)

+## List Ungraded Submissions

+A new button is available in the Assignments tab that lets you list all ungraded submissions in the course.
+This is useful for quickly identifying assignments that need to be graded.

+## List Recently Enrolled Users

+On the front page of your course, a box will appear on the right hand side that lists all users who have recently enrolled in the course.
+This is useful for quickly identifying new students who may need special attention.
+You can adjust the threshold for "recent" enrollment in the settings (leave it blank to get all users).

+Users who have been added in the past three days will be marked red and users who have been added in the past five days will be marked yellow.

+If you click on a user, it will take you to their User page, which has a link to their grades and submissions.

 ## Development Environment Installation